Structures with Small Orbit Growth: Finite Coverings of Reducts of Unary Structures

 \begin{proof} By definition $\Delta(\fa)=\Delta(\fc)={\sim_{\pi}}$, and \end{proof}

 \begin{lemma} Let $k,m\in \mathbb{N}$.
 There are finitely many structures in $\kexpp\cap \struct(k,m)$ up to bi-definability. \end{lemma} \begin{proof} By Theorem \ref{main_kexpp} we know that $\kexpp=(\fcover\circ \reduct)(\unary)$.
-Proposition~\ref{quasi_trivial} implies that every structure in $\kexpp$ is a quasi-covering reduct of a finite covering structure of some structure in $\unary^*$.
-By Lemma \ref{skm_classes} this structure is also in $\struct(k,m)$.
-By Theorem \ref{quasi_cover2} we know that if $\fa$ is a trivial covering of some structure in $\unary^*$, then it has finitely many quasi-covering reducts.
-Therefore it is enough to show that there are finitely many structures in $\struct(k,m)$ up to bi-definability which are trivial covering structures of some structure in $\unary^*$.
+Proposition~\ref{quasi_trivial} implies that every structure $\fc$ in $\kexpp$ is a quasi-covering reduct of a finite covering structure $\fa$ of some structure in $\unary^*$.
+By Lemma \ref{skm_classes} we know that $\fc\in \struct(k,m)$ if and only if $\fa\in \struct(k,m)$.
+If $\fa$ is a trivial covering of some structure in $\unary^*$, then by Theorem \ref{quasi_cover2} it has finitely many quasi-covering reducts.
+Therefore it is enough to show that there are finitely many structures in $\struct(k,m)$ up to bi-definability which are strongly trivial covering structures of some structure in $\unary^*$.

-Let $\fb\in \unary^*$ and let $\pi \colon\fa \rightarrow \fb$ be a trivial finite covering map.
+Let $\fb\in \unary^*$ and let $\pi \colon\fa \rightarrow \fb$ be a strongly trivial finite covering map.
 Let $O_1,\dots,O_l$ be the orbits of $\fb$.
 Then $l\leq m$.
 Following Remark \ref{triv_cov_unary} we can assume without loss of generality that $A=\bigsqcup_{i=1}^l{F_i\times O_i}$ for some finite sets $F_i$, and Since $\sim_{\pi}$ is a congruence with finite classes it follows that $|F_i|\leq k$.
 Then there are finitely many options for $l$, the sizes of the orbits $O_i$ (they are all either one or infinite), and the sizes of the sets $F_i$, and if we fix these parameters, then the group $\aut(\fa)$ is uniquely determined up to isomorphism.
 This implies that there are finitely many structures in $\struct(k,m)$ up to bi-definability which are a trivial covering structure of a structure in $\unary^*$. \end{proof}

 \begin{lemma} Let $\fa\in \kexpp$ and let $\fb \in \reduct(\fa)$.
 Let $k$ be the size of the largest $\Delta(\fa)$-class and let $m$ be the number of $\nabla(\fa)$-classes.
 Then $\fb\in \struct(k,m)$. \end{lemma} \begin{proof} If $R$ is a congruence of $\aut(\fb)$, then it is also a congruence of $\aut(\fa)$.
 Therefore, the size of every class of $\Delta(\fb)$ is at most $k$.
 Similarly, the number of $\nabla(\fb)$-classes is at most the number of $\nabla(\fa)$-classes.
 The number of $\nabla(\fb)$-classes is an upper bound for the number of $\nabla(\fb/\Delta(\fb))$-classes.
 This proves the lemma. \end{proof}